 I know there are more best ways to find novel inspirations and begin writing your future best-sellers.
 In this post, I compiled 61 of them which I think will help you as you write your own works.

 Overall, I’d like to point out the lean meat of this post, apart from sharing what other writers have been doing to keep their writing journey going.

 Regardless of the specific tips I shared, it all boils down to how you harness and develop your creativity when it comes to brainstorming your plot, making it unforgettable and relatable for your readers.

 You can choose which of the 61 approaches you’d like to try.
 You have lots of options here.
-But then again, for me, one of the best ways to find novel inspirations is through reflecting yourself.
-Your own journey, belief, and values you want to share to your readers and learn as they move on towards life.
+But then again, for me, one of the best ways to find novel inspirations is through reflecting on yourself.
+Your own journey, beliefs, and values you want to share with your readers and learn as they move on towards life.